 While dietitians continue to squabble over whether carbohydrates or fats are more filling in the short-term, the data is actually abundantly clear: protein beats them both out.
-Increasing amounts of research has shown that both acutely and in the long-term, higher protein intakes help blunt hunger.
+Increasing amounts of research has shown that both acutely and in the long-term, higher protein intakes help blunt hunger and can reduce food intake.
 It also helps that, as long as you’re dealing with sources of lean protein (low-fat fish, skinless chicken, even low-fat red meat), it can be tough to get a lot of calories from protein in the first place.

 I’d also note that there are many other reasons to consume sufficient amounts of lean protein on a weight loss diet including blood glucose stability and sparing of muscle mass loss.
 It’s also worth mentioning that a lot of the benefits that are often attributed to ‘low-carbohydrate’ diets have more to do with the increased protein intake; the benefits occur because they are ‘high-protein’.

 For odd reasons fruit has gotten a bad rap for dieting, at least in the athletic and bodybuilding subculture but little could be further from the truth.
 One aspect of hunger has to do with the status of liver glycogen, when liver glycogen is emptied, a signal is sent to the brain that can stimulate hunger; the corollary is that replenishing liver glycogen tends to make people feel fuller.

 The fructose component of fruit works to refill liver glycogen and folks who include a moderate amount of fruit in their weight loss diets often report feeling much less hungry.
 That’s in addition to the other benefits of fruit (fiber, nutrients).
 Oh yeah, eat whole fruit, stay away from fruit juice.
 One study found greater weight loss in dieters who consumed fruit compared to one that didn’t.